Burkhard Heim: Life and health

 Heim had to undergo a series of at least 50 operations after a laboratory explosion that resulted in the loss of both of his hands.
 He had found that intense concentration on the study of Einstein's relativity theory had helped him control the pain in his arms mentally and physically.

-The loss of his hands and serious diminution of his eyesight apparently resulted in Heim acquiring an eidetic, acoustic memory.
-He was claimed to rarely forget a formula if he heard it recited, and was said to be able to learn a language in a matter of days.
+The loss of his hands and serious reduction of his eyesight apparently resulted in Heim acquiring an eidetic, acoustic memory.
+He was said to rarely forget a formula if he heard it recited, and he was said to be able to learn a language in a matter of days.
 He married a former concert singer from Prague in 1950 named Gerda.

-Heim theory and the physics community
+Heim theory

-Heim achieved some media renown in the 1950s and 1960s, but his ideas have never been well-accepted in the physics community.
-A significant portion of Heim's work has not been published in rigorously peer reviewed journals.
+Heim theory was proposed by Heim in 1957 as an attempt to develop a theory of everything in theoretical physics.
+The theory claims to bridge some of the disagreements between quantum mechanics and general relativity.
+The theory has received little attention in the scientific literature and is regarded as being outside mainstream science but has attracted some interest in popular and fringe media.
+Heim attempted to resolve incompatibilities between quantum theory and general relativity.
+To meet that goal, he developed a mathematical approach based on quantizing spacetime.

 Heim's theory also predicts the existence of two hypothetical neutrinos, which have been shown not to exist by experiments at the Large Electron–Positron Collider.